This article introduces you to the features available on Bitfinex, here you can find guides to the following topics:

-To withdraw fiat currencies (USD, EUR, GBP, JPY, CNH), your account first needs to be fully verified.
+To withdraw fiat currencies (USD, EUR, GBP, JPY, CNH), your account first needs to be Full verified level.
 After verifying your account, simply make your way to the withdrawal page, and select the fiat currency you wish to withdraw, you will find your wire information (name and banking details) already filled.

 The fee structure for withdrawing fiat currencies is 0.1% of the amount withdrawn, with a minimum $60.00.
 Standard withdrawals are processed within 5-15 days.

 Express fiat withdrawals are processed within 24 hours (or 1 business day), at a fee of 1.00% of the withdrawn amount.